LukasBombach/sblendid/packages/sblendid/README.md

 Often times you have a specific peripheral in mind you want to connect to.
 You would usually

-- turn on your BLE adapter
+1. turn on your BLE adapter
-- start scanning
+1. start scanning
-- check each peripheral if it is what you are looking for
+1. check each peripheral if it is what you are looking for
-- stop scanning
+1. stop scanning
-- connect to the peripheral
+1. connect to the peripheral

+There is a shortcut for that.
+You can call `Sblendid.connect` to do all that.
+Pass either a peripheral name, uuid, address or callback function as an argument and you will get a connected peripheral as return value once the peripheral has been found.

+The callback function will receive an instance of a `Peripheral` that represents any peripheral found while scanning.
+The callback function can be sync or async (i.e. return a Promise) and must always return aór resolve to a Boolean signaling of the given peripheral is the one you were looking for.
+If true, `Sblendid.connect` will stop scanning, connect to that peripheral and return it.

 ```ts
 import Sblendid from "@sblendid/sblendid";